Where am I?

 My blog!
 It’s the place I sharpen my thinking, play with technology, and have a grand old time!
 I started the blog with a desire to get good at hard things, and over time it turned into my implementation of evergreen notes.

-To get good at hard this you need LOTS of practice and LOTS of feedback, and sadly for you, during that time the stuff you do will suck.
+To get good at hard things you need LOTS of practice and LOTS of feedback, and sadly for you, during that time the stuff you do will suck.
 Ira Glass, the host of This American Life, eloquently explains it elegantly.

 As such, a few of the posts will be finished, most posts will be incomplete, and many will be incoherent.
 If anything strikes your fancy holler, I’d love to riff on the ideas.

-Finally the metaphorical small print: These are my personal opinions, not those of my employer.
+Finally, the metaphorical small print: These are my personal opinions, not those of my employer.

-What does this have to do with writers block?
+What does this have to do with writer’s block?

 From Seth: